markjackson28/data-structures-and-algorithms/js401/stack-queue-pseudo/README.md

     - Inserts value into the PseudoQueue, using a first-in, first-out approach.
   - dequeue
     - Arguments: none
-    - Extracts a value from the PseudoQueue, using a first-in, first-out approach.h
+    - Extracts a value from the PseudoQueue, using a first-in, first-out approach.

 ## Approach & Efficiency
-My approach was to reference what I had done in the linked lists.
-It was somewhat fimiliar but I still need a bit more clarification and how some of them work.
-The flow is to basically just point and transverse through the stack or queue and return what you are looking for.
-There is a bit of assigning and reassigning of values.
+My approach was to reference what I had done in the linked lists but for some reason I had to change the functions to reference an array.
+Once I did that, I was able to understand how to apply the functions to the two stacks.
+Some of the logic was a bit of guessing and messing around but I believe I got it to work.
+Still may need to come back to this to understand it more.

 ## Solution
 - run `npm test`